-STATUTES COMMITTEE
+STATUTES AND GOVERNANCE COMMITTEE

-- 29. The Statutes Committee shall consist of the Principal, the Vice-Principal, one member of Governing Body elected by Governing Body, and a lawyer from among the Fellows shall be co-opted as necessary. - 30.
-The Committee shall advise Governing Body on all matters concerning the College Statutes.
+- 29. The Statutes and Governance Committee shall consist of the Principal, the Vice-Principal, and such members of the Governing Body as approved by Governing Body. - 30.
+The Committee shall advise Governing Body on all matters concerning the College Statutes and Governance.
 The Committee is to be convened when it is needed.